amplication/sample-app/README.md

-This project was generated with [Amplication](https://amplication.com)

-This repository consists of three apps:
+This project was generated with [Amplication](https://amplication.com) and consists of three apps:

 ## ecommerce-server
 Order management service for e-commerce applications.